OctopusDeploy/cli/README.md

 octopus login
 ```

-This command will walk you through configuring the Octopus Server URL, creating an API key (if necessary) and configuring the CLI for use.
+This command will walk you through setting the Octopus Server URL, creating an API key (if necessary) and configuring the CLI for use.

 ### Open ID Connect